robhazan/deal-api/implementation-guidance.md

 6. **Buyer proposes a counter-offer.** Buyer creates Revision 4 (`revisionid=<uuid-D>`, `revisedby.role=1` BUYER) and pushes it to the seller's push endpoint. `currentrevision` points to Revision 4. `negotiationstatus=0` (PROPOSED).

 7. **Seller accepts.** Seller pushes a DealResponse with `revisionid=<uuid-D>` and `negotiationstatus=1` (ACCEPTED). `negotiationstatus` on Revision 4 transitions to `1` (ACCEPTED). `liverevision` is updated to Revision 4.
 The deal's operative terms are now those of Revision 4 relative to Revision 1.

+<a name="buyer-initiated-reactivation"></a>
+## Buyer-Initiated Reactivation

+The lifecycle model gives the sell side exclusive control over resumption: only `sellerstatus` transitions `PAUSED (4) → LIVE (2)` and `LIVE_NOT_SPENDING (3) → LIVE (2)` — both seller-initiated — restore auction eligibility, because the seller controls bid request construction.
+A buyer with demand ready to spend on a dormant deal has no in-band way to request resumption; `buyerstatus` reflects only the buyer's own operational view and does not drive seller delivery.

+The DealSignal object with `signaltype=0` (RESUME_REQUEST) standardizes this request.
+It is intentionally minimal.

+**Non-obligating.** A RESUME_REQUEST does not change any status field and does not compel the seller to act — it is a request, not a command.
+The seller resumes, if it chooses, by performing the already-defined `PAUSED → LIVE` (or `LIVE_NOT_SPENDING → LIVE`) transition.
+No dedicated acknowledgment message is defined; the buyer observes the outcome through the seller's next status push or the buyer's next poll.

+**Terminal-state aware.** A RESUME_REQUEST received while the receiver's record shows a terminal `sellerstatus` (COMPLETED, EXPIRED, CANCELED) is rejected under the existing terminal-dominance rule with an HTTP 409 and the current Deal object.
+This enforces the paused-versus-terminated distinction without a new rule — paused deals may be signaled for resumption, terminal deals may not, and the sender is directed to create a new deal.

+**Terms-aware.** A resume request should carry `liverevisionid` naming the terms the buyer intends to transact against.
+If the seller wishes to resume only under different terms, it responds by proposing a revision through the normal revision workflow rather than transitioning to LIVE.
+This prevents a silent economics mismatch on resumption.

+**Idempotent.** `signalid` is the idempotency key.
+A DealSignal whose `signalid` has already been processed is a no-op returning an HTTP 200 with the current deal state.
+Distinct `signalid` values are distinct requests; sellers may de-duplicate or rate-limit repeated resume requests on the same deal at their discretion.

+A DealSignal is available only when both parties support the bidirectional model.
+Under the seller-push-only baseline the buyer cannot push, so buyer readiness remains discoverable only when the seller polls the buyer's endpoint.

 <a name="price-and-floor-guidance"></a>
 ## Price and Floor Guidance